-If you decide to wait for the final version of iOS 10, it'll take a while longer due to additional bug testing by developers and faithful Apple fan trying out the beta.
+If you decide to wait for the final version of iOS 10, it'll take a while longer due to additional bug testing.
 A stable version of iOS 10 should launch alongside the new iPhone 7 and iPhone 7 Plus in September.

 iOS 10 compatibility

 iOS 10 is coming to your iPhone, iPad or iPod touch, unless of course you have an age-old phone or tablet that still uses the 30-pin dock connector or is an older iPod touch.

 That's where Apple draws the new line in the sand for 2016.
 Its forthcoming mobile operating system update won't support for iPhone 4S, iPad 2 and iPod touch 5th gen.

 It's not a big surprise.
 In addition to their non-lightning connections, these devices include 512MB of RAM and stuck around for iOS 9 when we thought they'd be axed from that update last year.

 Apple redesigned the iPhone and iPad lockscreen, giving us the biggest revision since the first iPhone nine years ago.
 Slide to unlock is gone and replaced with simple instructions: "Press Home to open."